 - A great shotgun mic for your camera

 - Best wind-resistant boom shotgun mic

 Budget Pick For Wind; Sennheiser MKE 600

 MKE 600 is one of Sennheiser’s top models of the MKE series inspired to be the perfect high-end shotgun microphone in a challenging audio sound-making situation.
 The design of this microphone revolves around a metallic capsule built tightly into a slim profile super-cardioid for outdoor recordings.
 This high sound quality shotgun microphone is reasonably easier to mount to a DSLR camera, thanks to the tight shock mount and the built-in camera shoe that lets it stay in position on the camera longer.
 And as this is a super-cardioid directional pattern, the mic simultaneously picks on-camera audio pretty accurately with a heightened directivity whilst exterminating all oncoming undesired noise from the camera sides on handling.
 Have I mentioned the inbuilt high pass filter in this great sound-quality microphone?

 As an addition, MKE 600 mic has a switchable and highly functional low-noise filter, serving as a miniature noise gate, and protecting your recordings from a specific range of low-end frequency signal that you don’t want to be picked.
 That together with the included foam windshield as a noise filter will establish a conducive recording environment in a windy and rather challenging filming location.
-In my opinion, this is the best shotgun microphone for wind at a budget-friendly price.
+In my opinion, this is the right choice for wind at a budget-friendly price.
 Did I mention that you can power this portable microphone up for use either via a single AA battery or through your phantom power?

 - Frequency response; 40Hz to 20, 000Hz